gt124578/Pixel3Dmm/README.md

 python app.py
 ```
 Open the local URL (e.g., `http://127.0.0.1:7860`) in your web browser, upload an image, and click "Start Reconstruction".

+Several models will be downloaded if you need to download them manually here is the repo with all the necessary models: [Hugging Face Repo Model](https://huggingface.co/alexnasa/pixel3dmm/tree/main)

 ---